-Master Works instruments, designed by Russell Cook, are among the few elite “performer quality” hammer dulcimers in the world.
-All of our instruments are crafted by hand in our workshop in Russell’s small hometown of Bennington, Oklahoma.
-We have been dedicated to setting the standard in innovative dulcimer building and design for more than 40 years.
-From our introductory Pioneer model, to our most professional custom models, each dulcimer is constructed from the finest materials available, creating lightweight instruments with a rich, mellow tone that stands the test of time.
+Master Works instruments, designed by Russell Cook, are among the few elite, performer-quality hammer dulcimers in the world.
+All our instruments are hand crafted in our workshop in Russell’s small hometown of Bennington, Oklahoma.
+We have been dedicated to setting the standard in innovative dulcimer design and building for more than 40 years.
+From our introductory Pioneer model to our professional and custom models, each dulcimer is constructed from the finest materials available, creating lightweight instruments with a rich, mellow tone that stands the test of time.

 Russell built his first instrument in 1979 using materials from an old discarded piano.
-Since then, we’ve come a long way.
+We’ve come a long way since then.
 Russell Cook and Master Works have built over 14,000 instruments.
 However, upon visiting our workshop, you won’t find a factory of machines manufacturing these beauties.
 Instead, you’ll be welcomed by a friendly “Howdy!” from a few good folks of southern Oklahoma dedicated to handcrafting the world’s finest hammer dulcimers.

 Workshop Video Tour

 While playing around on a hammer dulcimer made from a kit belonging to his brother-in-law, Russell Cook’s imagination was stirred.
 One day while driving a school bus, he spotted an old junk piano sitting under a big oak tree.
 With permission from the owners, Russell took what he needed to build his first dulcimer in the spring of 1979.
 Teaching himself to play, he participated in several dulcimer festivals and competitions with his handmade instrument.
 Continuing to experiment, Russell even sold some of his dulcimers enabling him to buy tools and supplies for future instruments.
 Entering the Southern Regional Dulcimer Competition in 1981, Russell won first place.
 A few months later, he became National Champion.